joseantmazonsb/linguard/docs/source/contributing.rst

 CI/CD
 -----

 Github Workflows are used to implement a CI/CD pipeline.
-When code is pushed to any branch, it will be automatically tested to ensure everything is working properly.
+When pull requests targeting the ``main`` or ``dev`` branches are opened, a series of tests will automatically be ran to ensure everything is working properly.

 .. warning::